plausible/docs/docs/plausible-script.md

 We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
 See the full instructions on how to setup a custom subdomain and [serve the Plausible Analytics script as a first-party connection](custom-domain.md).

+### Check out integration guides for popular site builders and CMSs

+Installing Plausible Analytics on a site can be a slightly different process depending on what tools you're using.
+[We've put together several integration guides](integration-guides.md) that cover popular website builders and content management systems (CMS) such as WordPress and Ghost.
+These can help you set up and start counting your site visitors in no time.

 ### You can also use our community integrations

-Thanks to the members of our community, there are now Plausible Analytics community integrations and plugins for several frameworks.
+Thanks to the members of our community, there are now Plausible Analytics community integrations and plugins for several frameworks such as Hugo and GatsbyJS.
 See the [full list](community-integrations.md).

 ## Verify if the script is installed on your site